-Huawei sues U.S. government saying ban on its equipment is unconstitutional
+Huawei sues U.S. government, saying ban on its equipment is unconstitutional

 The lawsuit "will be an uphill battle because Congress has broad authority to protect us from perceived national security threats," said Franklin Turner, a government contracts lawyer at McCarter & English.

-In November 2018, a federal appeals court rejected a similar lawsuit filed by Russian cybersecurity firm Kaspersky Lab, which was challenging a ban on the use of the company's software in U.S. government networks.
+In November 2018, a federal appeals court rejected a similar lawsuit filed by Russian cybersecurity firm Kaspersky Lab, which was challenging a ban on the use of its software in U.S. government networks.

-The Texas court hearing Huawei's case will not be bound by that decision, but will likely adopt its reasoning because of the similarities in the two disputes, said Steven Schwinn, a professor at the John Marshall Law School in Chicago.
+The Texas court hearing Huawei's case will not be bound by that decision, but will likely adopt its reasoning because of similarities in the two disputes, said Steven Schwinn, a professor at the John Marshall Law School in Chicago.

 "I don't see how (Huawei) can really escape that result," said Schwinn.

+Huawei's chief legal officer, Song Liuping, said the two cases were different in terms of evidence and scope, and that the Chinese firm's case had "full merits".

-If a judge decides Huawei has a plausible claim the case will proceed to the discovery phase, in which internal documents are shared and U.S. government officials could be forced to provide testimony and lay out their national security concerns.
+If a judge decides Huawei has a plausible claim the case will proceed to the discovery phase, in which internal documents are shared and U.S. government officials could be forced to provide testimony and lay out their security concerns.

 RETRIBUTION

-The legal action and public relations outreach compare with a more restrained response in December emphasizing "trust in justice" when its chief financial officer, Sabrina Meng Wanzhou, was arrested in Vancouver at U.S. request.
+The legal action compares with a more restrained response in December emphasizing "trust in justice" after the arrest of CFO Sabrina Meng Wanzhou.

+Huawei founder Ren Zhengfei later said Meng's arrest was politically motivated and "not acceptable".

-The United States has accused Meng - Ren's daughter - of bank and wire fraud related to breaches of trade sanctions against Iran.
+Meng - Ren's daughter - is accused by the United States of bank and wire fraud related to breaches of trade sanctions against Iran.
+Canada approved extradition proceedings on March 1, but Meng has since sued Canada's government for procedural wrongs in her arrest.
+The next court hearing is set for May 8.

-Meng appeared in court on Wednesday during which her lawyer expressed concern that the allegations have a political character, raising U.S. President Donald Trump's comments on the case.

-Separately, Meng, who is fighting extradition, is suing Canada's government for procedural wrongs in her arrest.

-The case had strained relations with China, which this week accused two arrested Canadians of stealing state secrets in a move widely seen as retribution for Meng's arrest.
+The case strained Canada's relations with China, which this week accused two arrested Canadians of stealing state secrets and blocked Canadian canola imports.

-While Meng is under house arrest in Vancouver, it is unclear where the two Canadians are being detained in China.
-Sources previously told Reuters that at least one of the Canadians did not have access to legal representation.
+Meng is under house arrest in Vancouver.
+It is unclear where the two Canadians are being detained in China, and at least one does not have access to legal representation, sources previously told Reuters.

-Ren met international media for the first time in several years in mid-January, calling U.S. President Donald Trump "great" and refraining from commenting directly on Meng's case.
-Shifting tone, Ren in mid-February said Meng's arrest was politically motivated and "not acceptable".

-Long before Trump initiated a trade war with China, Huawei's activities were under scrutiny by U.S. authorities, according to interviews with 10 people familiar with the Huawei probes and documents related to the investigations seen by Reuters.

-(Reporting by Sijia Jiang in HONG KONG and Jan Wolfe in WASHINGTON; Additional reporting by Twinnie Siu in SHENZHEN and Diane Bartz in WASHINGTON; Editing by James Pomfret and Christopher Cushing)
+(Reporting by Sijia Jiang in HONG KONG and Jan Wolfe in WASHINGTON; Additional reporting by Twinnie Siu in HONG KONG and Diane Bartz in WASHINGTON; Editing by James Pomfret and Christopher Cushing)

 By Sijia Jiang and Jan Wolfe